5t4david/web-scraping-challenge/README.md

 ### Mars Hemispheres

-* Visit the astrogeology site [here](https://marshemispheres.com/) to obtain high resolution images for each of Mar's hemispheres.
+* I visited the astrogeology site [here](https://marshemispheres.com/) to obtain high resolution images for each of Mar's hemispheres.

-* You will need to click each of the links to the hemispheres in order to find the image url to the full resolution image.
+* I needed to click each of the links to the hemispheres in order to find the image url to the full resolution image.

-* Save both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
+* I saved both the image url string for the full resolution hemisphere image, and the Hemisphere title containing the hemisphere name.
 Use a Python dictionary to store the data using the keys `img_url` and `title`.

-* Append the dictionary with the image url string and the hemisphere title to a list.
+* I append the dictionary with the image url string and the hemisphere title to a list.
 This list will contain one dictionary for each hemisphere.

 ```python
 # Example: